GerHobbelt/owemdjee/README.md

 - **libvips** [📁](./libvips) [🌐](https://github.com/GerHobbelt/libvips) -- a demand-driven, horizontally threaded image processing library which has around 300 operations covering arithmetic, histograms, convolution, morphological operations, frequency filtering, colour, resampling, statistics and others.
 It supports a large range of numeric types, from 8-bit int to 128-bit complex.
 Images can have any number of bands.
 It supports a good range of image formats, including JPEG, JPEG2000, JPEG-XL, TIFF, PNG, WebP, HEIC, AVIF, FITS, Matlab, OpenEXR, PDF, SVG, HDR, PPM / PGM / PFM, CSV, GIF, Analyze, NIfTI, DeepZoom, and OpenSlide.
 It can also load images via ImageMagick or GraphicsMagick, letting it work with formats like DICOM.
 - **oidn-OpenImageDenoise** [📁](./oidn-OpenImageDenoise) [🌐](https://github.com/GerHobbelt/oidn) -- Intel® Open Image Denoise is an open source library of high-performance, high-quality denoising filters for images rendered with ray tracing.
 - **olena** [📁](./olena) [🌐](https://github.com/GerHobbelt/olena) -- a platform dedicated to image processing.
 At the moment it is mainly composed of a C++ library: Milena.
 This library features many tools to easily perform image processing tasks.
 Its main characteristic is its genericity: it allows to write an algorithm once and run it over many kinds of images (gray scale, color, 1D, 2D, 3D, ...).
+- **OpenColorIO** [📁](./OpenColorIO) [🌐](https://github.com/GerHobbelt/OpenColorIO) -- OpenColorIO (OCIO) is a complete color management solution geared towards motion picture production with an emphasis on visual effects and computer animation.
+OCIO provides a straightforward and consistent user experience across all supporting applications while allowing for sophisticated back-end configuration options suitable for high-end production usage.
+OCIO is compatible with the Academy Color Encoding Specification (ACES) and is LUT-format agnostic, supporting many popular formats.
 - **opencv** [📁](./opencv) [🌐](https://github.com/GerHobbelt/opencv) -- OpenCV: Open Source Computer Vision Library
 - **opencv_contrib** [📁](./opencv_contrib) [🌐](https://github.com/GerHobbelt/opencv_contrib) -- OpenCV's extra modules.
 This is where you'll find new, bleeding edge OpenCV module development.
 - **opencv_extra** [📁](./opencv_extra) [🌐](https://github.com/GerHobbelt/opencv_extra) -- extra data for OpenCV: Open Source Computer Vision Library
+- **pdiff** [📁](./pdiff) [🌐](https://github.com/GerHobbelt/pdiff) -- perceptualdiff (pdiff): a program that compares two images using a perceptually based image metric.
 - **pixman** [📁](./pixman) [🌐](https://github.com/GerHobbelt/pixman) -- a library that provides low-level pixel manipulation features such as image compositing and trapezoid rasterization.
 - **pylene** [📁](./pylene) [🌐](https://github.com/GerHobbelt/pylene) -- Pylene is a fork of [Olena](http://www.lrde.epita.fr/olena), an image processing library targeting genericity and efficiency.
 It provided mostly Mathematical Morphology building blocs for image processing pipelines.
 - **rotate_detection** [📁](./rotate_detection) [🌐](https://github.com/GerHobbelt/rotate_detection) -- angle rotation detection on scanned documents.
 Designed for embedding in systems using tesseract OCR.
 The detection algorithm based on [Rényi entropy](https://en.wikipedia.org/wiki/R%C3%A9nyi_entropy).